-I advise you to listen to the videos included in this book.
-It will help you understand it more.
-Especially this first one sitting above.
+I advise for you to watch and listen to the videos that I have included in this book.
+It will help you to understand it more, especially this first one sitting above.

-This book has sexual scenes, violence, swearing, situations that may effect some of you.
+This book has sexual scenes, violence, swearing and situations that may effect some of you.
 WARNING!!!
 MAY OFFEND...PLEASE READ WITH CAUTION.
 18+ CONTENT.